Class Registration

 - Write down the class number of each proposed course, as you will need it to register.
 If you are using the course search after having signed into Albert, you should see an option to "select class" when browsing through course options.
 This will automatically add the course to your shopping cart.

-- Make a note of courses that also require a permission number to register (see step 6 for more on permission numbers).
+- Make a note of courses that also require a permission number to register.

 - Read the departmental notes to determine if there are any course prerequisites or registration restrictions.